The Ultimate Guide to Visit Lisbon in 4 Days

 Experience Santa Justa Elevator

-- Architectural Beauty: The elevator itself is an architectural marvel.
+- Architectural Beauty: I consider the elevator itself as an architectural marvel.
 It's made of wrought iron and decorated with intricate patterns that make it stand out in Lisbon's landscape.
+Just look at the below photo to understand how impressive it is.

-- Nightlife: Whether you love jazz at Hot Clube de Portugal or prefer sipping cocktails at Park Bar with its rooftop setting, Bairro Alto has something for everyone.
+- Nightlife: Whether you love jazz at Hot Clube de Portugal or prefer sipping cocktails at Park Bar with its rooftop setting, I'm sure that you will find what you're looking for in Bairro Alto.

 Day 2: A Magical Day Trip to Sintra